jayanthkoushik/alphanet/paper/main.md

 institute:
   - id: 1
     name: Carnegie Mellon University

   - id: 2
     name: University of Illinois at Urbana-Champaign

 abstract: Methods in long-tail learning focus on improving performance for data-poor (rare) classes; however, performance for such classes remains much lower than performance for more data-rich (frequent) classes.
-This is a problem for applications such as autonomous vehicle systems or medical imaging, where balanced performance across all classes is desirable.
-We propose a simple method that can be applied to existing models, performing a _post hoc_ correction, which leads to much higher accuracy on rare classes with negligible change to overall accuracy.
-Starting with a pre-trained model, we find frequent classes that are closest to rare classes in the model's representation space and use their classifiers in linear combination, improving rare class accuracy while preserving overall accuracy.
-This straightforward method is extremely fast to train and can be applied to any model without requiring changes to the base classifiers which may be restricted for a variety of reasons (e.g., ethical considerations, privacy concerns, or intellectual property rights).
-We observe that our simple correction improves performance for rare classes by up to 10 points on the ImageNet-LT dataset.
-At the same time, overall accuracy is preserved, leading to more balanced performance across all classes.
+Analyzing the predictions of long-tail methods on rare classes reveals that a large number of errors are due to misclassification as visually similar frequent classes.
+To address this problem, we devise a method, AlphaNet, that can be applied to existing models, performing a _post hoc_ correction on classifiers of rare classes.
+Starting with a pre-trined model, we find frequent classes that are closest to rare classes in the model's representation space, and learn weights to update rare classifiers with a linear combination of frequent classifiers.
+AlphaNet, applied on several different models, greatly improves test accuracy for rare classes in multiple long-tail datasets.
+We then analyze predictions from AlphaNet, and find that a number of mistakes are to _semantically_ similar classes.
+Evaluating with such classes grouped together, AlphaNet improves overall accuracy, showing it to be a practically useful method for long-tail classification problems.

 appendices:
 - 'sections/a_appendix.md'